nus-mtp/nus-oracle/index.md

 Getting started
 ----------------
-Head on over to our [GETTING STARTED page](https://github.com/nus-mtp/nus-oracle/wiki/getting-started) to find out how to contribute, regardless if you’re a developer or not!
+Head on over to our [GETTING STARTED page](https://github.com/nus-mtp/nus-oracle/wiki/getting-started) to find out how to contribute, whether you’re a developer or not!
 We'd love to hear from you! :)

 Contributing to NUS Oracle
 ---------------------------